“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “First time of what?”
 Sairek whispered back.

 “When I began making runs to that cave… the one I met you two in.
-I was always afraid the first few times, but it turns out the monsters just ignored me… so I guess that’s kind of why I’m not as scared as I probably should be… I think a part of me believes that the monsters will just ignore me.”
+I was always afraid the first few times, but it turns out the monsters just ignored me… so I guess that’s kind of why I’m not as scared as I probably should be… I think a part of me believes that any monsters will just ignore me.”

 Sairek moved his left hand to grab Cyial’s right hand from gripping his book tightly.
 He gently pulled it away to cup it into his own hand, giving it a reassuring squeeze.